eevelweezel/recipes/thing.md

 1. Preheat oven to 350 degrees.
 2. Put four quarts of water on to boil in a large pot.
 3. Heat a large skillet and add oil and garlic.
 If using real meat, add it now and cook until browned.
 Add tomatoes and cook until they release their liquid, then simmer for 3-5 minutes.
 Add all remaining ingredients except pasta and topping.
-If using fake meat, add it now.
+If using plant-based protein, add it now.
 4. Simmer the mixture while the pasta cooks until just barely tender.
 5. Drain pasta and mix with ingredients in skillet.
 Pour into a 3 quart rectangular baking dish (9 X 13 inch pan).
-Top with remaining cheese.
+Spread topping over pasta.
 6. Bake for 25 minutes or until all is bubbly hot.

-Aside from when to add the protein, the directions for Vegan Thing aren't significantly different.
-You may want to add an extra tomato for liquid.

 Serves 6.